 It is important to note that as the trees begin to disappear you must look for blue markers.
 The blue markers indicate areas you need to scramble or climb, so once you see the first blue marker expect them until you reach the top.

 The blue markers are either triangles or squares.
-The triangles point to the direction you need to follow and the squares simply mean go straight over the marker.
+The triangles point to the direction you need to follow and the squares simply mean to go straight over the marker.
 This is especially important at one section where you need to physically climb a two-meter vertical wall with a square marker on it.
-If you don’t climb this wall and hike beside the wall you’ll end up at a dead-end where you must turn around and back track.
+If you don’t climb this wall and hike beside the wall you’ll end up with nowhere to go and you must turn around and backtrack.